chaps-io/access-granted/README.md

   include AccessGranted::Policy

   def configure(user)
-    # the most important role prohibiting banned
+    # The most important role prohibiting banned
-    # users from doing anything
+    # users from doing anything.
     # (even if they are moderators or admins)
     role :banned, { is_banned: true } do
       cannot [:create, :update, :destroy], Post